outscale/simugreen/README.md

 # Platform installation

-## Inititalize Terraform in the project (once after project clonning from GitHub)
+## Initialize Terraform in the project (once after project cloning from GitHub)
-Run it in project folder:
+Run it in the project folder:
 ```
 terraform init
 ```